 Thoughts on Cultivation

-He contends that people should strengthen the cultivation of individual mind, "self-command", and "the cultivation of one's morality" to enhance the consciousness of implementing humanity and virtue, and cultivate and perfect the ideal interpersonal relationship.
+He contends that people should strengthen the cultivation of the individual mind, "self-command", and "the cultivation of one's morality" to enhance the consciousness of implementing humanity and virtue and cultivate and perfect the ideal interpersonal relationship.

 The ideology and culture of Confucianism have the effects of maintaining kingship, regulating conflict, and stabilizing society.
 Therefore, it has been esteemed as a classic of governing a country and a magical weapon of administration by the feudal rulers of all dynasties and become the dominating thought and spiritual backbone of feudal society in China.